 With ActiveCampaign, you can start an automation based on any date field in your account.
-You can also use date and time conditions with "Wait," "If/Else," and "Goal" actions.
+You can also use date and time conditions with "Wait," "If/Else," and "Jump To" actions.

 Take note